 We don’t talk enough about Canadian immigration even though it is one of the largest melting pots by ratio.
-Last year alone, Canada admitted 321,065 immigrants.
+In 2018 alone, Canada admitted 321,065 immigrants.
 And, for the many migrant workers living in the Great White North, we also have big news!

 Out of all members of the G8 (now G7), a council made up of the world’s most industrialized nations, the Great White North has the highest proportion of immigrants.
 We’re talking about 7.5 million migrants, representing 20% of the overall population.

 As of today, the largest expat communities in Canada are Indian (668,565 residents) and Chinese (649,260), with most immigrants coming from Asia (Middle East inclusive).
 Hence, it’s not surprising that Chinese languages, Tagalog, Spanish and Punjabi are the most widely spoken after the official languages, English and French.

 Most immigrants in Canada live within the urban areas of Ontario, British Columbia, Quebec and Alberta, with the biggest concentrations found in Toronto, Montréal and Vancouver.